vinexel/vinexel/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The table below lists the project versions that are actively receiving security updates. currently being supported with security updates.

 | Version | Supported          |